FarahMint/sweet-Js/README.md

  Pancake-shop
 </h1>

-E-commerce shop build with javaScript ( without any third party library), HTML5 & CSS*
+E-commerce shop cart build with javaScript ( without any third party library), HTML5 & CSS3

  	1.	user can select an item when hover and add to cart
 	2.	when add item to card sidebar open & item is shown on the cart
 	3. Can either add or reduce the quantity of the item  or remove  the item from the card

+this project is online @ https://sweet-tooth.netlify.com/
  PS: Thanks to codeaddict on Youtube who inspired me to expand on this project.

 ## 🧐 What's inside?